 As green as the sea

-Although this poem is a simple, short and straightforward, it gives the reader an image of a sailor proud of or disappointed with unfair treatment of Charles Levine (Note: Charles Levine was world’s first transatlantic air passenger.
-For people interest in his story, please see https://en.wikipedia.org/wiki/Charles_A._Levine), but it also opens for interpretation whether a sailor was longing for and if he was struggling with of unfulfilled desires or understanding and connection in the world.
+Although this poem is simple, short, and straightforward, it evokes an image of a sailor who is either proud of or disappointed by the unfair treatment of Charles Levine.
+(Note: Charles Levine was the world’s first transatlantic air passenger.
+For those interested in his story, see Charles A. Levine.)
+The poem also leaves room for interpretation regarding whether the sailor longs for something or struggles with unfulfilled desires, or perhaps seeks understanding and connection in the world.
 Readers may interpret the poem in many different ways.

-I was curious if Hemingway ever wrote something about the cats because he had so much fondness for cats and kept many of them at his home in Key West.
-Unfortunately, he did not write poem specifically about cats, but he did write the short story “A Cat in the Rain” in1925,which features a cat as a minor but significant character.
-In the story, the American wife sees the cat outside the window during a rainstorm and wishes to rescue it, which leads to a deeper contemplation of her relationship with her husband.
-The cat in the story is described as “a big, fat, white cat” and the wife’s desire to rescue it serves as a symbol for her own feelings of loneliness and isolation.
+I was curious if Hemingway ever wrote specifically about cats, given his fondness for them and the many he kept at his home in Key West.
+Unfortunately, he did not write a poem dedicated to cats, but he did pen the short story “A Cat in the Rain” in 1925, featuring a cat as a minor yet significant character.
+In the story, an American wife sees a cat outside the window during a rainstorm and wishes to rescue it, which prompts her to contemplate her relationship with her husband.
+The cat is described as “a big, fat, white cat,” and the wife’s desire to save it symbolizes her feelings of loneliness and isolation.

-Hemingway’s life was marked by personal tragedy and he had struggled with depression and alcoholism throughout his life.
-He committed suicide in 1961 at the age of 61.
-He died, but his work and his 6-toed cats will live forever.
+Hemingway’s life was marked by personal tragedy; he struggled with depression and alcoholism throughout his years.
+He tragically committed suicide in 1961 at the age of 61.
+Although he is gone, his work and his six-toed cats will live on forever.

 欧内斯特·海明威(1899-1961)是美国作家和记者。 他从 1928 年到 1939 年住在佛罗里达州基韦斯特,现在被称为欧内斯特·海明威故居和博物馆的一所房子。这所房子距离海滩只有一条街,距离美国大陆的最南端不到 10 分钟的步行路程。我们是在2022 年圣诞节从迈阿密驱车三个多小时, 下午近傍晚时分到达那里参观海明威故居。 我们到时,故居即将关闭,但我们在最后一分钟想法进了故居。